Kentucky

 Top Policies

-You can take the GED® test if you are 18 and have officially withdrawn from school for at least 90 days as certified by the local school district.
-The local school superintendent may choose to waive this 90 day school wait period.
-Complete the withdrawal form.
+• Has officially withdrawn from school for at least 90 days as certified by the local school district.
+The local school superintendent may choose to waive this 90 day school wait period; or

 For those testing on the Online Exam:

-• Your parent/guardian must be present at the pre-test check in to give consent and authorize underage tester to be recorded during testing.
-If parent/guardian is not present the exam session will be revoked.
+• A parent or guardian must be present at the pre-test check-in order to give consent and authorize the underage tester to be recorded during testing.
+If the parent or guardian is not present, the exam session will be revoked.

 Yes, you’re required to be a resident of the state with a Kentucky mailing address.
 If you have more questions about proof of residency, please contact the state office at 502-573-5114.